 - One partner who loses weight as soon as they look at a gym machine must not gloat when that happens (or the other person will start to sneak sugar into meals when it’s their turn to do the cooking).

-- Priority of the washing machine must be given to the partner who has completely run out of gym kit.
+- Priority access to the washing machine must be given to the partner who has completely run out of gym kit.

 - Unless said partner has a fitness qualification they must not comment on the other’s form, how hard you are working or that weird thing you do on the cable machine that makes everyone at the gym stare at you.

-- Tho shalt not say ‘I don’t know why you spend 40 minutes on the cross trainer when every study now says HIIT gets better results.’ just because you want to get home and lie on the sofa…. *Guilty As Charged Your Honour.
+- Thou shalt not say ‘I don’t know why you spend 40 minutes on the cross-trainer when every study now says HIIT gets better results.’ just because you want to get home and lie on the sofa…. *Guilty As Charged Your Honour.

 - Said Disneyland runner should not expect partner to use up 10 days of their holiday and loads of money to come and cheer them on.
 Oh, no hang on, this last one is just for me.